 This exercise accomplishes several things; it works on your dog under the threshold, it teaches self-control, it builds up a bond and it changes the dog's emotional state about people coming close.
-How to accomplish all this?
-You can do it with just a treat pouch full of goodies and a good training tool such as head halter or a ''holt head harness'' .
+How do you accomplish all this?
+You can do it with just a treat pouch full of goodies and a good training tool such as a head halter or a ''holt head harness."
 A Premier ''easy walk'' harness may help for mild cases, with little aggression.
 A muzzle is also a must for cases where the safety of others may be at stake.

 How to Classically Condition Your Dog to Accept Strangers

-How to Get Started; Things you Will Need
+How to Get Started and Things You Will Need

 - A treat pouch